TrucJ/TrucJ.github.io/content/post/large-scale-system-design/index.md

-+++
+---
-author = "TrucJ"
+author: TrucJ
-title = "Large-scale System Design" date = "2022-05-16"
+title: Large-scale System Design
-description = "An overview of how to design a system that serves a large user base for beginners." tags = [
+date: '2022-05-16'
-    "system design",
+description: An overview of how to design a system that serves a large user base for beginners.
-    "large-scale system",
+tags:
-    "beginner",
+  - system design
-]
+  - large-scale system
-categories = [
+  - beginner
-    "System",
+categories:
-]
+  - System
-image = "banner.png"
+image: banner.png
-+++
+---

 Since I am a newbie and do not have too much expertise, I will share in the easiest way to understand this topic.